I haven’t paid my rent because actually I don’t feel like paying it.

 The beauty of the holiday season can be found in abundance with the holiday lights and decorations.
 Here are some of our favorites: Salt Lake County Temple Square (Salt Lake City) City Creek (Salt Lake City) This is the Place Heritage Park (Salt Lake City) HERE Zoo Lights at Hogle Zoo (Salt Lake City) HERE Christmas Street (Taylorsville – 5400 S 3200 W) Tree of Life (Draper) HERE Christmas in Color (Kearns) HERE Utah State Capitol Christmas Trees (Salt Lake City) INSIDE!
 Holly Days (Riverton) HERE Utah County Thanksgiving Point (Lehi) HERE Festival of Lights (Spanish Fork) HERE The Shops at Riverwoods Christmas in..

-Tis the season when the cold weather takes over, and here in Utah it can get down right frigid!
+Tis the season when the cold weather takes over, and here in Utah, it can get downright frigid!
 So how can you stay warm without skyrocketing your heating bill?
-Here are a few ways to keep warm: Make a hot drink: Bundle up and make yourself a warm drink!
+Here are a few ways to keep warm: Make a hot drink: Bundle up and make yourself a hot or warm drink!
+Drinks are a great way to start your day and a great way to wind down for the evening.
 This will help raise your core temperature, but keep those layers on if you start sweating.
 When sweat evaporates it can make you a lot colder.
-Bubble Wrap It’s not just for popping any more.
-It works great to insulate drafty windows while allowing the sunshine in.
-Fire it up If you have..
+Bubble Wrap It’s not just for popping anymore and..